PizzaDAO/pizza-decider/README.md

 # 🎈 pizza-decider

+App to help you choose the right pizza - FAST!

 Welcome to the party, pal!

 This is a [Partykit](https://partykit.io) project, which lets you create real-time collaborative applications with minimal coding effort.